austen-wade/go-tourney/README.md

-Making a simple GraphQL with Postgresql server in Golang
+Making a simple GraphQL with Postgresql server in Golang for creating brackets